FAQs

 What components get installed in the cluster when running Telepresence?

-A single traffic-manager service is deployed in the ambassador namespace within your cluster, and this manages resilient intercepts and connections between your local machine and the cluster.
+service is deployed in a namespace of your choice (default 'ambassador') within your cluster, and this manages resilient intercepts and connections between your local machine and the cluster.

-A Traffic Agent container is injected per pod that is being intercepted.
-The first time an ingest or intercept is made on a workload, all pods associated with this workload will be restarted with the Traffic Agent automatically injected.
+A Traffic Agent container is injected per pod that is being engaged.
+The injection happens the first time a replace

 How can I remove all the Telepresence components installed within my cluster?